 Curtin University's Research Data Management Planning Tool will guide you through the process of creating a data management plan.
 After creating a plan, you will be able to submit a request for central research data storage (the R: drive).
 The DMP Tool Help document gives assistance on common issues for researchers and supervisors using the tool

-The following fictitious example plans in the faculties of Science and Engineering, Curtin Business School, Health Sciences, Humanities, Centre for Aboriginal Studies and Vice-Chancellory may provide assistance.
+The fictitious example plans in the faculties of Science and Engineering, Curtin Business School, Health Sciences, Humanities, Centre for Aboriginal Studies and Vice-Chancellory linked below may provide assistance.

 At Curtin University, data management plans are mandatory if a researcher:

 These questions to consider were adapted from the Australian Research Data Commons (ADRC) advice on data management planning.

 Funding agencies recognise the value of sharing research data and many agencies require submission of a data management plan in grant proposals.

 The Australian Research Council (ARC) is a Commonwealth entity, which plays an important role in the provision of Government support for research in Australia.
 Since 2014, the ARC has required funding applications for National Competitive Grants to: